leesadie/prostateimaging/README.md

 # Prostate Imaging Models

 The models in this repository were built solely as test cases to validate an end-to-end workflow for AI/ML modeling with medical image data.
-No effort was made to optimize model performance or accuracy, and thus models are not meant for clinical or research decision-making.
+Note that no effort was made to optimize model performance or accuracy, given the focus on defining processes, and thus models are not meant for use in practice.

-These tests involve building models with 3D prostate MR images to design and validate workflows for customers building AI/ML models with medical imaging data.

 ## Models